bentasker/Golang-SSH-Tarpit/README.md

 Golang SSH Tarpit
 ===================

-A simple SSH tarpit written in Go.
+A simple SSH tarpit written in Go, based on the ideas in [endlessh](https://nullprogram.com/blog/2019/03/22/).

 ## Background